nelhage/blog.nelhage.com/content/draft/property-testing-like-afl.md

 In my last [last post](post/property-testing-is-fuzzing/), I argued that property-based testing and fuzzing are essentially the same practice, or at least share a lot of commonality.
-In this followup post, I want to explore that idea a bit more, by exploring some of my frustrations and hesitations around typical property-based testing tools, and proposing a hypothetical UX to resolve these concerns, by taking inspiration from the fuzzing tool family, primarily the [AFL][afl] family tree and [Google's OSS-Fuzz][oss-fuzz].
+In this followup post, I want to explore that idea a bit more: I'll first detour into some of my frustrations and hesitations around typical property-based testing tools, and then propose a hypothetical UX to resolve these concerns, which takes heavy inspiration from modern fuzzing tools, specifically the [AFL][afl] and [Google's OSS-Fuzz][oss-fuzz].

 # Preface: Desiderata for a Test Suite